 Problem: moving to time as a series of static states turns momentum into a hidden variable, mentioned below with citation.

 If all that’s necessary to experience a complete lifetime is states laid out sequentially, for example on a computer hard drive, why does the sequence matter?
 Can we rearrange the states in a different order and prevent the being from experiencing its lifetime?
 If so, how?
 If the experience of existing exists in the states, how does it track through space?
 There’s no hard drive needle moving from one state to the next.
 No activation is required.
 No computation between them.
 It is only the existence of the states that creates the timeless, continuous experience.
-How would their spatial position effect that?
+How would their spatial position affect that?
 Can I move one bit from one state to another galaxy and interrupt its existence?
 We know from other examples, like the pause, move, resume, that experience is not changed by position.
 Why is the proximity of one bit to another relevant to the experience?

 Consciousness seems to be a fundamentally nonlocal phenomenon.
 With no senses, the experience of existing is not necessarily localized to any one place.
 To use Dennett’s example, if billions of people in China exchange cards in the pattern of neurons firing, where is the consciousness?
 Hovering over the country?
 It’s not a sensical questions.
-Only when paired with sensory devices like eyes and ears can consciousness localize itself.
+Only when paired with sensory devices like eyes and ears can consciousness localize itself. [recent paper that the United States could be considered a conscious entity]

 This brings up some strange problems with locality.
 If the proximity of the bits of the states is irrelevant, why do we experience moments inside a brain with highly localized states?
 Our consciousness did not land in a rock which contains a pattern of molecules with spin orientations corresponding to the 1s and 0s of this state.
 It’s inside a wet, but largely traditional computer, computing away.
 Locality appears to play a large role in our existence and is highly structured. (this is a different argument and doesn’t really follow)